wedesoft/www.wedesoft.de/_posts/2022-07-01-tdd-with-opengl.md

 ## Test Driven Development

-Test driven development undoubtedly helps a great deal in preventing development grinding to a halt once a project's size surpasses a few lines of code.
+Test driven development (TDD) undoubtedly helps a great deal in preventing development grinding to a halt once a project's size surpasses a few lines of code.

 1. The reason for first writing a failing test is to ensure that the test is actually failing and testing the next code change.
 1. A minimal change to the code is performed to pass the new test while also still passing all previously written tests.